What’s the Difference Between Light, Medium, and Dark Roast Coffee?

 -

-Caffeine: Slightly higher than darker roasts
+Caffeine content: Slightly higher than darker roasts

 Medium Roast Coffee